microsoft/HoloJS/README.md

 A sample project is included for a 360-degree photo viewer.
 The sample takes a few moments to load the image and there is no loading indicator.

+The sample works on Windows Holographic by getting a holographic view matrix from the HoloJS host layer.
+This is done in JavaScript by calling window.getViewMatrix():

+    var myViewMatrix = window.getViewMatrix();

+This view matrix represents view from the middle point between left and right views of the holographic stereo camera.
+The app should not set a projection matrix in this case, or it should set a projection matrix that is the identity matrix.
+ANGLE for Windows Holographic will apply the correct projection matrices for the holographic device to each vertex automatically, after splitting the output into left and right views.

 ## Additional remarks

 **Note** This library requires Visual Studio 2015 Update 3 to build, and supports Windows Universal